sv8194/uvm_accumulator/README.md

 # 32 bit(parameterized) accumulator UVM verifications.
+Accumulators are widely used in CIC/IIR filters.
-A clocked 32bit signed accumulator targeted for FPGA designs.
-For a higher clock frequency, pipelining is desired.
+A clocked 32bit signed accumulator targeted for FPGA designs is included here.
+For a higher clock frequency, pipelining is desired(it's a little tricky since we have to solve the feedback issue for pipelining).

 The UVM test runs under Xilinx Vivado 2021.2 with the script UVM_Tests/brun